andrastantos/brew/docs/cpu/execution_contexts.rst

 Task and Scheduler modes
 ------------------------

 There are only two execution contexts: TASK mode and SCHEDULER mode.
-They roughly correspond to user-space and kernel-space in other architectures, but there are differences (described later) that warrant a different naming.
+They roughly correspond to user-space and kernel-space in other architectures, but there are differences that warrant a different naming.
 There is no concept of rings such as on ia32.

 Each context has its program counter: :code:`$tpc` for TASK mode and :code:`$spc` for SCHEDULER mode.
 The processor updates the appropriate program counter depending on the execution context.
 Most instructions deal with the 'program counter of the current context', which is simply named :code:`$pc`, which is an alias to either :code:`$tpc` or :code:`$spc`.